Topics, T

 Topology > s.a. topology of the universe; topology in physics.

-Topos Theory > s.a. history of mathematics.
+Topos Theory > s.a. category theory in physics; history of mathematics.

 * Idea: A branch of category theory, which generalizes set theory.

-@ And gravity / geometry: Grinkevich gq/96; Guts & Grinkevich gq/96; Isham & Butterfield FP(00)gq/99-in; Raptis gq/01-in [review]; Zafiris FP(04), IJGMP(06) [quantum events]; Król FP(06), IJGMP(07); Döring & Isham JMP(08)qp/07, JMP(08)qp/07, JMP(08)qp/07, JMP(08)qp/07; Raptis IJTP(07); Król a0804-FP [and the cosmological constant]; > s.a. causal sets, quantum spacetime.
+@ And gravity / geometry: Grinkevich gq/96; Guts & Grinkevich gq/96; Isham & Butterfield FP(00)gq/99-in; Raptis gq/01-conf [review]; Zafiris FP(04), IJGMP(06) [quantum events]; Król FP(06), IJGMP(07); Döring & Isham JMP(08)qp/07, JMP(08)qp/07, JMP(08)qp/07, JMP(08)qp/07; Raptis IJTP(07); Król a0804/FP [and the cosmological constant]; > s.a. approaches to quantum gravity; causal sets; quantum spacetime.

 Torsion Invariant of a Manifold > see 3D manifolds.